Creating Lifelong Learning Opportunities for Everyone

 Most social media sites like Facebook have a minimum age limit of 13, our pupils should NOT be using them.
 We strongly advise that you never release personal information about your children (where they can be found, locations and ages), or other children from the school community on any of these sites.

-Please also note that we have a zero tolerance approach to social media and online comments about staff from our school.
-Negative and slanderous comments will not be tolerated and in certain circumstance will be referred to the police.
-We strongly ask that if you have an issue or complaint concerning your school you speak, at the earliest opportunity, to the Head teacher.
+Please also note that we have a zero-tolerance approach to social media and online comments about staff from our school.
+Negative and slanderous comments will not be tolerated and in certain circumstances will be referred to the police.
+We strongly ask that if you have an issue or complaint you speak to the Head teacher at the earliest opportunity.

 Here are some tips and useful links to help you to keep your children safe online:

-Talk to your child about what they’re up to online.
+Talk to your child about what they are up to online.

 Be a part of their online life; involve the whole family and show an interest.
 Find out what sites they visit and what they love about them, if they know you understand they are more likely to come to you if they have any problems.

 Watch Thinkuknow films and cartoons with your child.

 The Thinkuknow site has films, games and advice for children from five all the way to 16.

 Encourage your child to go online and explore!